 - New and improved genetic approaches for identifying more aggressive tumors and tumors resistant to chemotherapy

-- Personalized cancer therapy based on a tumor’s genetic characteristics, with treatment tailored to be the most effective with the fewest side effects
+- Development of new drug regimens that attack childhood cancers by targeting a tumor’s genetic characteristics, with treatment tailored to be the most effective with the fewest side effects

 Providing a Supportive Environment for Cancer Care